How Social Media is Linked with Depression

 Introduction:

-Research summary
+Research Summary:

 There has been an increase in the number of mobile phone users and social media website users.
 Increased exposure to social media is linked to various outcomes such as lack of concentration, anxiety, and depression.
-Social websites such as Facebook, Twitter, and others have allowed users to create a network where they can comment, post pictures, statuses, and perform other activities.
+Social websites such as Facebook, Twitter, and others have allowed users to create a network where they can comment, post pictures and statuses, and perform other activities.
 Social media users have formed their virtual world online.
 This world is quite different from the accrual world in which they live.
 Association with social media is associated with both positive and negative results.
 People who are overly exposed to social media suffer from bullying, isolation, and episodes of depression.
-Social media the other side provides a platform for users to self-disclose themselves and update others about what is happening in their lives and what they think.
+Social media, on the other side, provides a platform for users to self-disclose themselves and update others about what is happening in their lives and what they think.
 Social media enable users to express themselves and connect with the world.
 Increased use of social media impacts physical well-being as well as mental health.
-According to research, high use of gadgets and other technology delay speech in children.
+According to research, the high use of gadgets and other technology delays speech in children.
 Depression is one of the worst outcomes of the use of social media.

-Social media is defined as a group of social media websites and applications that allows users to share information and interact with one another.
+Social media is defined as a group of social media websites and applications that allow users to share information and interact with one another.
 Depression is the leading cause of mental issues in America.
 It has been estimated that about eighty-three billion dollars will be spent to treat mental illnesses such as depression.
 Depression is also linked to other disorders such as sleeping, Eating disorders, anxiety, substance misuse, and even suicide.
 Productivity tends to decline with depression.
 A huge number of young people are addicted to social media.
 They use social media to stay connected but end up feeling sad, alone, and depressed (all., 2016).

-Research question:
+Research Question:

 To find the relationship between social media usage and depression among people of different ages.